hypernumbers/hypernumbers-manual/contents/vixo-functions/templates/create-button-if.rst

 ================ ==============================================================
 Argument         Description
 ================ ==============================================================
+``Boolean``      If this value is true the button appears, or else it doesn't

 ``ButtonTitle``  A string specifying the title to appear on the button on the
                  webpage or wikipage.